FraLaz1971/cexamples/README.md

 configuration files of the IDE and executed by a subprocess that address the actual executable file.
 When you run the executable file at the command prompt of a terminal console, the file is executed typing at the keyboard the executable file name and then pushing enter.
-The linked tutorial may also help:
+The following linked tutorial may also help:
 [https://www3.ntu.edu.sg/home/ehchua/programming/cpp/gcc_make.html](https://www3.ntu.edu.sg/home/ehchua/programming/cpp/gcc_make.html)

 ### to compile all the examples type